opencog/docker/opencog/lang-pairs/README.md

 	(make-nav pair-stars 'right-duals 'left-duals pair-score 10))
 ```

 I. Verify that the above is not insane.
-The following should work:
+The following should print
+   plausible results:
 ```
 (pair-freq 'left-wild-fmi (Word "the"))
 (pair-nav 'forward (Word "the"))